Æon Flux: Broadcast history

 MTV was the exclusive broadcaster of the series in the United States.
 In Canada, the shorts aired on MuchMusic and the third season aired a year or so later on the youth-oriented network YTV, in a late-night timeslot, during a period when the network was trying to appeal to an older audience.
 In Australia and New Zealand, during the early to mid-1990s, the Liquid Television shorts and the first series were shown on the program Eat Carpet on SBS television.
 In Southeast Asia the third season was broadcast in 1996 via the MTV Southeast Asia channel, which at the time was free to anyone with a satellite dish.
 In the UK, MTV first showed the shorts and the 30-minute episodes from 1992.
 In the mid-1990s, the BBC showed the Liquid Television shorts, which included all of the Æon Flux shorts.
 Locomotion played the third season repeatedly, between 1998–1999 and 2002–2003, in Spanish and Portuguese for Latin America.
 The series was also aired on Norwegian channel NRK2, a sister channel to state channel NRK, alongside The Maxx, Phantom 2040, and The Head in the late 1990s.
 Teletoon Detour also aired it with The Maxx.

 In the lead-up to the 2006 international release of Æon Flux on DVD and the live-action movie, MTV UK replayed the third season of Æon Flux from October to November in 2005.
 The episodes were played at 2 a.m. on weeknights.
 MTV Australia followed with replays of the third season beginning in December 2005, scheduled at 1 a.m. on weeknights.
 The episodes were titled Æon Flux Animation, and they were not played in the original order from 1995.

 As of 2009, MTV2 shows Æon Flux shorts as a part of the block MTV2 Legit.
 During January and February 2011, Æon Flux was aired once again in El Salvador on VH1, in English language with Spanish subtitles.
+The half-hour episodes once again resurfaced on MTV Classic in 2016, shortly before that station switched to an all-video format.

 Home media

 VHS

-The entire series was issued as three VHS tapes between 1996 and 1998, entitled Æon Flux, Mission Infinite, and Operative Terminus.
-These were later collected in a box set.
-A few of the shorts also appeared on a Best of Liquid Television compilation around the same time.
+The series was issued across three VHS tapes between 1996 and 1998, which were later collected in a box set.
+Some of the shorts also appeared on a Best of Liquid Television compilation.